mauritssilvis/darts/cli/java-darts-cli/README.md

 ##### Master out

-To allow for master, i.e., double or triple, checkouts, use a command like:
+To select master, i.e., double or triple, checkouts, use a command like:

 ```shell
 darts checkouts -j master 20 21